MurrayIII/UnicodeMathML/README.md

 ## Changes in Murray Sargent's forked version
 Murray Sargent's forked version is located at https://github.com/MurrayIII/UnicodeMathML/tree/main.

-* Consert all ASCII letters and Greek lower-case letters to math italic unless they comprise a mathematical function name, e.g., a trigonometric function, are quoted, or are in an unrecognized control word.
+* Convert all ASCII letters and Greek lower-case letters to math italic unless they comprise a mathematical function name, e.g., a trigonometric function, are quoted, or are in an unrecognized control word.
 * The subscript and superscript operators apply to the variable or enclosed expression that immediately precedes them.
 For example, in “E=mc^2”, the base of the superscript object is “c”, not “mc”.
 * The integrand can be attached to the integral via a space or the “glue” operator ▒.
 * The trigonometric function names are defined by the expression